magacalia/Real-Debrid-Link-Converter/README.md

 ### Step 6: Run the Script

-6. Finally, run the script, and provide the output file name (must end with .txt):
+6. Finally, run the script, and provide the name for the output file (must end with .txt):

    ```bash
    python real-debrid-converter.py
    ```

-   After processing all links, the script generates the new file (with the previously specified name) in the same directory.
+   After processing all links, the script generates the output in the same directory.
 This file maintains the original order of links but presents them as Real Debrid direct download links.